Battle of Bagdad: Background

 With the outbreak of the American Civil War in 1861, Napoleon III deemed it an opportune moment to establish a Latin-American Catholic satellite as a bulwark against the United States' growing influence over the Americas.
 The ideal pretext for a French invasion of Mexico presented itself as Mexican president Benito Juárez suspended repayment of debt originating from British, French, and Spanish loans issued during the Mexican War of Reform.
 On December 6, 1861, Napoleon III launched a French military expedition into Mexico which devolved into an all-out war, the second French intervention in Mexico.

 For a brief stretch of time in the mid-to-late 19th century, the Mexican port of Bagdad served as a strategic center of trade and commerce, comprising an invaluable link between Mexico and the Confederate States of America while controlling river access to the twin cities of Matamoros, Tamaulipas and Brownsville, Texas.
 As the French intervention in Mexico progressed, Bagdad was the principal conduit for Confederate aid to Mexican Republicans.
-Accordingly, France decided to seize the port, entrusting conservative colonel Thomás Mejía to undertake the operation in 1864 with the help of 2000 men and the French Navy.
+Accordingly, France decided to seize the port, entrusting conservative colonel Tomás Mejía to undertake the operation in 1864 with the help of 2000 men and the French Navy.
 Mejía easily occupied an undefended Bagdad that same year.